zpainter/iassist/content/conferences/iassist2026/faq.md

 ### Will there be an option for virtual attendance?

-The conference will be held in-person.
+Options for possible virtual participation will be confirmed later.

 ### What is the registration fee?